-The NYISO will distribute to each Transmission Customer on a monthly basis, as illustrated formulaically in Appendix M of this manual, any payments that it has collected from Transmission Customers to satisfy: (i) Financial Impact Charges issued pursuant to Sections 4.5.3.2 and 4.5.4.2 of the NYISO Services Tariff; (ii) ICAP sanctions issued pursuant to Section 5.12.12 of the NYISO Services Tariff; (iii) ICAP deficiency charges pursuant to Section 5.14.3.1 of the NYISO Services Tariff; except as provided in Section 5.14.3.2 of the NYISO Services Tariff; except as provided in Section 23.4.3.6 of Attachment H of the NYISO Services Tariff; and (v) any other financial penalties set forth in the NYISO Services Tariff or the NYISO OATT.
+The NYISO will distribute to each Transmission Customer on a monthly basis, as illustrated formulaically in Appendix M of this manual, any payments that it has collected from Transmission Customers to satisfy: (i) Financial Impact Charges issued pursuant to Sections 4.5.3.2 and 4.5.4.2 of the NYISO Services Tariff; (ii) ICAP sanctions issued pursuant to Section 5.12.12 of the NYISO Services Tariff; (iii) ICAP deficiency charges pursuant to Section 5.14.3.1 of the NYISO Services Tariff, except as provided in Section 5.14.3.2 of the NYISO Services Tariff; (iv) market power mitigation financial penalties pursuant to Section 23.4.3.6 of Attachment H of the NYISO Services Tariff, except as provided in Section 23.4.4.3.2 of Attachment H of the NYISO Services Tariff; and (v) any other financial penalties set forth in the NYISO Services Tariff or the NYISO OATT.
 The NYISO will perform this calculation separately for the allocation of the revenue from each financial penalty.